rjscott29/PHSX815_Week2-1/README.md

 ### Usage

-All of the executables (and Python programs) can be called from the command line with the e`-h` or `--help` flag, which will print the options
+All of the executables (and Python programs) can be called from the command line with the `-h` or `--help` flag, which will print the options